Otto Franke (politician): Life

 In January 1918 Franke organised a strike by Berlin munitions workers, while building up a transport and courier network for the anti-war Spartacus League.
 After war ended, and during the confused revolutionary period that directly followed German military defeat, Otto Franke worked more closely than anyone else with Karl Liebknecht until the latter's assassination.
 Franke was also prominent at this time as a member of the Berlin Soldiers' and Workers' Councils.
 During the closing days of December 1918 he participated at the foundation of the German Communist Party, when he was appointed First Secretary of the Party's first Berlin District leadership team.
 Franke was instrumental in building the Berlin party's organisation.

 In 1921 he was sent south to Saxony where he took over the leadership of the Communist Party's East Saxony region.
 Two years later, in August 1923, he moved to Moscow where he took over the Information Department for Germany at the Comintern.
 Less than a year later, in May 1924, he returned to Berlin: here he was arrested shortly after his arrival.
 However, in October 1925 he was able to escape back to the Soviet Union.
 From 1928 he became a member of the Soviet Communist party.
 A so-called Hindenburg Amnesties enabled him to return to Germany later in 1928, and here, till 1933, he took charge of the Main Library and Archive of the Party Central Committee.

 The political backdrop changed in January 1933 when the NSDAP (Nazi Party) took power and lost little time in moving to a system of one-party government in Germany.
 All political parties (other than the Nazi Party) were now illegal, but the new Chancellor had, in opposition, been particularly vitriolic about the Communist Party.
-Otto Franke was one of the organisers of the Communist Party's Ziegenhals Meeting in February 1933, following which he continued to work, now illegally, for the Communist Party in the Beeskow district.
+Otto Franke was one of the organisers of the Communist Party's "illegal" Sporthaus Ziegenhals meeting in February 1933, following which he continued to work, now illegally, for the Communist Party in the Beeskow district.

 In July 1933 Franke was arrested, and the next few years were spent in concentration camps at Oranienburg, Sonnenburg and Lichtenburg.
 Released from the third of these in October 1936, he found work in Autobahn construction.
 In November 1937 he was arrested again.
 After his release in January 1938 he emigrated to Prague where he worked as a military trainer for the party.
 After German troops invaded Czechoslovakia in March 1939 he had to emigrate again, and moved to London.
 Here he was one of many German political exiles to be identified by the British as an enemy alien, and in June 1940 he was interned.
 In March 1941 he was released, however, on account of illness.